-This piece is my M.A. thesis, written in 2015 as part of graduation requisites for a graduate degree in Curatorial Practice from the California College of the Arts in San Francisco, California
+This piece is my M.A. thesis, written between the fall of 2013 and the spring of 2015 as part of the requisites for a graduate degree in Curatorial Practice from the California College of the Arts in San Francisco, California

 Introduction: Exhuming SEMEFO

 In 1994, the Carrillo Gil Museum in Mexico City presented the work of the controversial Mexican collective SEMEFO in the exhibition Lavatio Corporis (Washing of the body), which consisted of sculptures fashioned out of wood, steel, coal, and the embalmed cadavers of a horse, a mule, and a number of unborn foals—all acquired at a local rastro (an unofficial abattoir specializing in the sale of horsemeat) [Figures 1].
 The works took inspiration from José Clemente Orozco’s painting Los Teules IV (1947) [Figure 2], a dramatic depiction of the fallen body of a horse and its rider in the midst of a military confrontation, which alludes to the violence of the Spanish conquest of Mexico to comment on the violence that Orozco witnessed during the Mexican Civil War in the early twentieth century.